Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: Background

-Microarchitectural timing attacks exploit the observable state changes in microarchitecture to build covert channel attacks that can propagate messages between processes and leak secrets of concurrently running processes.
-These attacks measure the time to complete an operation that depends on the shared structures in the system (e.g., accessing a memory location by going through the shared caches) to infer the states of these shared structures.
+Microarchitectural timing attacks exploit the observable microarchitectural state changes to propagate messages between processes and leak secrets.
+These attacks measure the time to complete an operation that depends on a shared system structure (e.g., accessing a memory location by going through the shared caches) to infer the state of the shared structure.

-{\textbf{Main Memory Timing Attacks.} Existing main memory timing attacks exploit several shared structures in the main memory to leak data, and one such structure is the row buffer.
-The row buffer acts as an internal cache inside DRAM banks.
-Thus, an attacker can understand if a row is recently accessed (i.e., \textit{already in the row buffer}) or not by measuring access to that row.
-Based on this observation, prior works propose several attacks, revealing the DRAM address mapping and leaking keystrokes.
-DRAMA~\cite{pessl2016drama} (i) builds a covert channel that exchanges messages between processes using the row buffer conflicts and hits, and (ii) showcases a side-channel attack that can leak keystrokes in a real system.
-Similarly, many works~\cite{pessl2016drama,xiao2016one, kwong2020rambleed} exploit row buffer-based timing differences to determine DRAM address mappings.
-Other attacks based on the main memory exploit either the memory bus~\cite{zhenyu2012whispers}, or observations of latencies incurred by other memory-related operations such as memory deduplication~\cite{xiao2013security,lindemann2018memory}, and memory compression~\memoryCompressionCitations{} and decompression~\cite{schwarzl2021practical}. }
+Main memory timing attacks exploit several shared structures in the main memory.
+One such structure is the DRAM row buffer that acts as an internal cache inside DRAM banks.
+An attacker can understand \nbcr{1}{whether} a row is recently accessed (i.e., \textit{already in the row buffer}) by measuring \nb{the time it takes to access} that row.
+Using this observation, DRAMA~\cite{pessl2016drama} builds a side-channel attack to leak keystrokes in a real system.
+Several prior works \nbcr{2}{(e.g.,~\cite{pessl2016drama,xiao2016one, kwong2020rambleed,moscibroda2007memory,bhattacharya2016curious})} leak DRAM address mapping functions.
+Other \agy{main memory-based} attacks exploit the memory bus \nbcr{2}{contention}~\cite{zhenyu2012whispers} and memory deduplication~\cite{xiao2013security,lindemann2018memory} and (de)compression~\cite{kelsey2002compression,rizzo2012crime,gluck2013breach,be2013perfect,vanhoef2016heist,van2016request,karakostas2016practical,tsai2020safecracker,schwarzl2021practical} latencies.}